eerimoq/simba/doc/installation.rst

 Windows
 -------

-Download cygwin from http://cygwin.com and select the following packages during the installation:
+Download `cygwin`_ and select the following packages for installation:

 * gcc-core
 * make